The Potential of Direct to Consumer in Ecommerce

 Brands must establish partnerships with reliable logistics providers and optimize their inventory management.
 With the rise in same-day or next-day delivery expectations, effectively managing the supply chain is more important than ever.

-A survey revealed that 80% of consumers expect same-day shipping, while 61% are likely to abandon their purchase if their preferred delivery option is not available.
+A survey by Temando revealed that 80% of consumers expect same-day shipping, while 61% are likely to abandon their purchase if their preferred delivery option is not available.

 6. Data-driven Decision Making: